 Directed by Zack Snyder, Man Of Steel is the latest superhero blockbuster that follows DC‘s comic book character Superman.
 His return to screen tells the origins of his story, as a young boy, Clark Kent (Henry Cavill), learns that he has extraordinary powers and is not of this Earth.
 Journeying to discover where he came from, the soon-to-be hero must figure out what he was sent here to do if he is to save the world from annihilation when it is invaded by a member of his own race, General Zod (Michael Shannon), and to become the symbol of hope for all mankind.

-First off, I’m yet to see any of Christopher Reeve‘s Superman films so I can’t comment on how they compare, and the only Superman film I have seen before this is the 2006 Superman Returns, which was awful, so let’s just forget about that one for now.
+First off, I’m yet to see any of Christopher Reeve‘s Superman films so I can’t comment on how they compare, and the only Superman film I have seen before this is the 2006 Superman Return.

 As a superhero blockbuster on its own, as well, Man Of Steel is still amongst the top of the pile.
 Snyder is well-known for his brilliant action sequences, and Man Of Steel is filled with some of the best.
 One of the biggest flaws of the film is that it suffers terribly from shakey-cam syndrome, but at the same time this hand-held camera technique works amazingly during these many moments of action.
 Whilst some of the sequences are overly long, they also emphasise Superman’s Godly powers and the gigantic amount of destruction that has been created through his conflict with Zod, and that’s what makes this film so epic.